Max. Altitude

 02

-Kathmandu Sightseeing, Permits processing, Trek Preparation
+Kathmandu Sightseeing, Permit Processing, and Trek Preparation

 Meals